Package Leaflet: Information for the User

 Children between 20 and 30 kg in weight: two-thirds of the dose by intramuscular injection every 4 weeks (28 days), i.e., administer two-thirds of the volume of the reconstituted suspension.

-If you use more Decapeptyl monthly than you should
+If you use more Decapeptyl Monthly than you should

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately.

-If you forgot to use Decapeptyl monthly
+If you forget to use Decapeptyl Monthly

 In rare cases, you may experience a severe allergic reaction (angioedema, anaphylactic reaction).
 Inform your doctor immediately if you develop symptoms such as difficulty swallowing or breathing, dizziness, swelling of the lips, face, throat, or tongue, or a rash.